mellinoe/veldrid-docs/articles/getting-started/getting-started-part1.md

 ## Creating a Window

 Veldrid itself does not care what framework or library you use to manage your window or render view -- it is flexible enough to work with many different systems.
-The `VeldridStartup` static class (from Veldrid.StartupUtilities) includes a number of helper functions intended to make Window and GraphicsDevice creation easier for common scenarios, which will be used here.
+The `VeldridStartup` static class (from Veldrid.StartupUtilities) includes a number of helper functions intended to make Window and GraphicsDevice creation easier for common scenarios, and it will be used here.

 First, we will create a Window.
 Inside the `Main()` method, let's add some code.